 Here’s a confession: I fear writing.
 In order for me to start the first sentence, I need to (1) find every possible excuse to procrastinate, (2) spend all my energy doing other unimportant tasks, then (3) stare at my laptop for at least three to four hours until I reach enough emotional distress to yell at myself If you don’t start writing right now, you will fail this project, work, school, and basically in life, you dumb fuck!
 To give you an example—my clock just hit 3:00 AM.
 I have developed many (pseudoscience and self-diagnosed) theories over the years to explain this behavior.
 My personal favorite is that it is deeply rooted in my anxiety as a non-native English speaker and imperfect bilingual who will never be fully confident in neither of the languages.
 My second favorite is that I have undiagnosed ADHD.
 All or none of my theories could be true.
 I may never find the real reason and I was okay with that, until I discovered another—and possibly the biggest—reason recently.

 It came to me during a phone conversation with my mom.
-As she was talking about a family friend who recently lost his vision due to untreated cataracts, she casually added: “well, you must be glad that it’s not his hearings.” uhh what?
+As she was talking about a family friend who recently lost his vision due to untreated cataracts, she casually added: “well, you must be glad that it’s not his hearings.”
 Apparently, seven-year-old-me has once told my mom that I would, in a heartbeat, choose to be blind over deaf.
 “I can close my eyes to not see, but I cannot plug my ears to not hear.
 I can always hear my voice in my head.” said the little girl.
-Goodness gracious, what an ableist thing to say!
-I hope this girl later receives proper education to realize how problematic that line of thinking could be.
-Anyways, that’s when I realized that my fear may not be about writing at all.
-I was suddenly made aware of my perpetual, never-ending background music, news, audiobooks, podcasts, movies, and tv shows.
-I was constantly drowning myself in others’ voices to not hear my own -- but writing is a process of materializing that voice.
+That’s when I realized that my fear may not be about writing at all.
+I was suddenly made aware of my perpetual, never-ending background music, news, audiobooks, podcasts, and tv shows.
+I was constantly drowning myself in others’ voices to not hear my own—but writing is a process of materializing that voice.
 I have to talk to myself.
 I have to listen to myself.
 I have to fucking live with myself.
 It was not a fear of writing, but fear of solitude with a pinch of self-hatred.

 %